steveo1611/keepr-c/readme.md

 Users will be allowed to create vaults where they can organize the posts of other users so they can recall the keeps they enjoy by looking at that paticular vault.

-> Remember that a single use can have many vaults but each vault will only belong to a single user.
+> Remember that a single user can have many vaults but each vault will only belong to a single user.
 Also a vault has many keeps and keeps could have many vaults but only one author or user...

 Also to make things more simplistic once a keep is marked public it can no longer be deleted.